Engineers typically desire two things.

 2. Enhanced Collaboration

 - Version Control with Git: DBT integrates well with Git, enabling collaborative workflows with features like branching, pull requests, and version history.
+This is the first principle of 12 Factors Apps

 - Documentation as Code: DBT encourages documenting SQL models directly in the codebase, improving knowledge sharing and onboarding.